 In 2021, I have chosen to donate a portion of my trauma-aware and body inclusive yoga workshops to Restoring Ancestral Winds and SAALT, South Asian Americans Leading Together.
 I have chosen to donate a portion of my cooking and local food workshops to the Spice Kitchen Incubator and Utah Diné Bikéyah.

-Facilitating, teaching, and workshop requests – please include possible dates, location(s), available resources (budget, tools, space, etc), number of participants, some of your event goals to sarah(at)sarahdelong(dot)com.
+Please contact me for large-scale event/workshop/retreat fee quotes.
+Please include possible dates, location(s), available resources (budget, tools, space, etc), number of participants, some of your event goals to sarah(at)sarahdelong(dot)com.

 fully vaccinated against covid-19 demiwoman, mid-sized body, bleeding person, non-disabled, hearing, seeing, chronic mental illness, descended from white Europeans, English native-speaker, settled on Ute land, sheltered, property-owning, citizen, partnered with a white straight man, parent, unreligious, raised Christian, post-secondary educated, inititally learned yoga from white western cis women and cooking from white western cis men.